entropycode/w3f-m1-cli/README.md

   const signature = keypair.sign(input.toSign);
 ```

-The signature is 64 bytes, and it will need to be prefixed by the type of signature it is as multiple types are supported.
+The signature is 64 bytes, and it will need to be prefixed by the type of signature as specified at the command line as multiple types are supported.

 ```
- 00 - Ed25519 signature
- 01 - Sr25519 signature
- 02 - ECDSA/SECP256k1 signature
+  const curveTypes = { 'ed25519' : '0x00', 'sr25519' : '0x01', '0x02' : 'edcsa'}
+  const multiSignature = curveTypes[curve] + Buffer.from(signature).toString('hex')
 ```

-With the signature ready, we can inject the signature, with the signer's address and payload to create a signed transaction.
+With the signature ready, we can use the method [addSignature](https://polkadot.js.org/api/types/classes/_primitive_extrinsic_extrinsic_.extrinsic.html#addsignature) to add it into the unsigned extrinsic to created a signed transaction.
+To create an extrinsic javascript object from the hex output from the previous step, we need to attach the metadata information to the type registry so that the hex can be decoded / encoded correctly.
 ```
+  const registry = new TypeRegistry() new Metadata(registry, input.metadata)

-const unsignedExtrinsic = api.createType('Extrinsic', input.unsignedExtrinsic, {version: input.signaturePayload.version})
+  const unsignedExtrinsic = createType(registry, 'Extrinsic', input.unsignedExtrinsic)
-const extrinsicPayload = api.createType('ExtrinsicPayload', input.signaturePayload, {version: input.signaturePayload.version})
-const multiSignature = api.createType('MultiSignature', curveTypes[curve] + Buffer.from(signature).toString('hex'))

-let signedExtrinsic = unsignedExtrinsic.addSignature(input.signaturePayload.address, multiSignature, extrinsicPayload)
+  const signedExtrinsic = unsignedExtrinsic.addSignature(keypair.publicKey, multiSignature, input.signaturePayload)
 ```

 The `signedExtrinsic` hex encodes the following information: